Bishopsgate, City of London

 East of Bishopsgate the building formally called 30 St Mary Axe was completed in 2004 on the site of the Baltic Exchange, which had been the victim of another IRA bomb.
 This bulbous tower is commonly known as ‘the Gherkin’.

 In 2011 Bishopsgate acquired the City of London’s latest tallest building, Heron Tower.
 Its roof height was soon exceeded by that of the Cheesegrater, but Heron Tower’s 28-metre spire permitted it to maintain an air of superiority.
 The tower is shown in the photo at the top of this article, with the under-construction One Bishopsgate Plaza to its left.

 Since it topped out in May 2019, a 62-storey tiered tower at 22 Bishopsgate has been the City’s undisputed tallest building and second only to the Shard in London as a whole.
-Though the approved design is not a thing of great beauty, ‘Twentytwo’ will benefit from a public observation gallery that will be free to visit.
-22 Bishopsgate is due for completion by November 2019 and it is the tallest structure in the photo below, which was taken on 21 January 2019.
+‘Twentytwo’ (as it was earlier called, though ‘22’ now seems to be preferred) was completed in 2020 and is shown in the photo below, which was taken on 20 October 2020.

 A tax record for 1596 notes that William Shakespeare was lodging in the parish of St Helen’s, Bishopsgate.
 There is no confirmation that this was the Bard himself – but it probably was.
 In 2019 theatre historian Geoffrey Marsh claimed to have pinpointed the exact location: a house overlooking St Helen’s churchyard.
 Shakespeare was familiar with Crosby Place and used it as the setting for Gloucester’s plotting in Richard III.

 Postal districts: EC2 and E1